SachaDelcourt-Co/chateau-apero-charge/README.md

 2. Access all features (bar, recharge, dashboard)
 3. View system statistics and monitor card balances
 4. Manage user accounts

+## 📱 NFC Features

+The application uses the Web NFC API to scan NFC cards for payment:

+- **Always-on Scanning**: The Bar page continuously scans for NFC cards
+- **Auto-Payment Processing**: When a card is detected, payment is processed automatically
+- **Compatibility**: Works on Android devices with Chrome 89+ and NFC hardware
+- **Development Tools**: Debug mode available in development environment

 ## 📊 Database Structure